Netflix: Development of original programming and distribution expansion (2013–2017)

-In January 2016, at the 2016 Consumer Electronics Show, Netflix announced a major international expansion of its service into 130 additional countries.
-It then had become available worldwide except China, Syria, North Korea, Kosovo and Crimea.
+In January 2016, at the Consumer Electronics Show, Netflix announced a major international expansion of its service into 130 additional countries, making it available worldwide except China, Syria, North Korea, Kosovo and Crimea.
+As part of this expansion, Netflix officially launched its services in Africa, with a focus on South Africa, Kenya, and Nigeria.
+Between 2018 and 2020 Netflix had started making significant investments in African storytelling, and hired Dorothy Ghettuba, a Kenyan media entrepreneur, as head of African Originals.
+According to the company, it has invested the equivalent of €160 million in film content production in Africa since it began working on the continent in 2016 with over 12,000 jobs created across Nigeria, Kenya, and South Africa.

+In April 2016, Hastings stated that the company planned to expand its in-house, Los Angeles-based Netflix Studios to grow its output; Hastings ruled out any potential acquisitions of existing studios.
 In May 2016, Netflix created a tool called Fast.com to determine the speed of an Internet connection.
 It received praise for being "simple" and "easy to use", and does not include online advertising, unlike competitors.
 On November 30, 2016, Netflix launched an offline playback feature, allowing users of the Netflix mobile apps on Android or iOS to cache content on their devices in standard or high quality for viewing offline, without an Internet connection.

-In 2016, Netflix released an estimated 126 original series or films, more than any other network or cable channel.
-In April 2016, Hastings stated that the company planned to expand its in-house, Los Angeles-based Netflix Studios to grow its output; Hastings ruled out any potential acquisitions of existing studios, stating that "It’s been 15 years we’ve been public and 20 years existing, and we've done no [mergers and acquisitions].
-So I think that probably speaks for itself."
+Netflix released an estimated 30 original series or films over that year, more than any network or cable channel.

 In February 2017, Netflix signed a music publishing deal with BMG Rights Management, whereby BMG will oversee rights outside of the United States for music associated with Netflix original content.
 Netflix continues to handle these tasks in-house in the United States.
-On April 25, 2017, Netflix signed a licensing deal with IQiyi, a Chinese video streaming platform owned by Baidu, to allow selected Netflix original content to be distributed in China on the platform.
+On April 25, 2017, Netflix signed a licensing deal with IQIYI, a Chinese video streaming platform owned by Baidu, to allow selected Netflix original content to be distributed in China on the platform.

 On August 7, 2017, Netflix acquired Millarworld, the creator-owned publishing company of comic book writer Mark Millar.
-The purchase marked the first corporate acquisition to have been made by Netflix.On August 14, 2017, Netflix entered into an exclusive development deal with Shonda Rhimes and her production company Shondaland.
+The purchase marked the first corporate acquisition to have been made by Netflix.
+On August 14, 2017, Netflix entered into an exclusive development deal with Shonda Rhimes and her production company Shondaland.

 In September 2017, Netflix announced it would offer its low-broadband mobile technology to airlines to provide better in-flight Wi-Fi so that passengers can watch movies on Netflix while on planes.